juniorsundarCasual/TGT/vault/volume-2.chapter-076.md

 But the physical silence was disturbed by a series of knocks from her room door.

-"Young miss, are you awake?" a soft, aged, female voice followed, speaking with a respectful tone.
+"Young Miss, are you awake?" a soft, aged, female voice followed, speaking with a respectful tone.

 "Come in, Josie," Jean answered.

 The room door opened and an elderly maid walked in, with her head facing low.

-"Young miss, Lord Rasmus is expecting a guest, and would like for you to be present," the maid said.
+"Young Miss, Lord Rasmus is expecting a guest, and would like for you to be present," the maid said.

 She immediately followed up with a few points, "I have prepared your bath and an appropriate outfit.
 This slave awaits your instructions."

 Jean clicked her tongue and reprimanded the maid, "Josie!
 Can you stop acting so formally with me?
 You've raised me for goodness sake."

 "This maid apologises.
-She will try harder from now on, young miss," Josie responded without missing a beat.
+She will try harder from now on, Young Miss," Josie responded without missing a beat.

 Jean sighed in defeat, and replied, "I trust your choice.
 Please help me get ready."

 The maid bowed in affirmation and proceeded to assist Jean off of her bed.
 As she approached the mattress, the maid noticed the dampness soaking the area where Jean was sleeping.

-"May this slave be presumptuous to ask the young miss a personal question?"
+"May this slave be presumptuous to ask the Young Miss a personal question?"

 Jean simply nodded.

-"Did the young miss experience another nightmare?
+"Did the Young Miss experience another nightmare?
 Is the medicine from Mage Baruchel ineffective?"

 Jean shook her head.
 "I've stopped taking it.
 They are just sleep-inducing potions.
 I don't want to build an immunity to it through overconsumption."